 Paving a Path to Peace: Elizabeth Neumann at John Brown University

 How does someone find themselves on this spectrum?
-Neumann points to the internet.
-She says that it has created a “structure of permission,” where feelings and ideas find their footing and enter a cycle of validation.
+Neumann pointed to the internet.
+She said that it has created a “structure of permission,” where feelings and ideas find their footing and enter a cycle of validation.
 When these ideas are hostile and violent, radicalization can occur.
 Voices that say the same things find each other and create a growing cycle of repeated, encouraged ideas.
-Additionally, Neumann says that when factors such as the unmet psychological needs for belonging and significance, the isolation created by a tech-dependent world and the loss of objective truth are combined, it is a breeding ground for radicalization.
+Additionally, Neumann said that when factors such as the unmet psychological needs for belonging and significance, the isolation created by a tech-dependent world and the loss of objective truth are combined, it is a breeding ground for radicalization.

 The concept of self-sacrificial love and humility is a key idea in the gospel and should permeate the Christian faith.
 To specifically draw from scripture, Luke 6:27-29 says, "But to you who are listening I say: Love your enemies, do good to those who hate you, bless those who curse you, pray for those who mistreat you.
 If someone slaps you on one cheek, turn to them the other also."